mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Well, in short: stop reaching out to code that you don't own and can't control from the outside.
 This includes interacting directly with the 3rd party APIs, such as Core Location, URL Session, file systems, Firebase, clocks, schedulers, date and UUID initializers, and more.

-All of those things talk to external systems and so the moment you interact with one of those APIs directly in you feature code you are susceptible to the vagaries of the outside world.
+All of those things talk to external systems and so the moment you interact with one of those APIs directly in your feature code you are susceptible to the vagaries of the outside world.

 I'm going to further extend this advice to not just include reaching out to code you don't own, but also reaching out to code you can't _control_.
 In essence this means using singletons.
-In our analytics demo we saw a moment ago I was using an `AnalyticsClient` "shared" singleton in the `ObservableObject` in order to instrument the feature.
+In our analytics demo we saw a moment ago I was using an `AnalyticsClient` "shared" singleton in the `ObservableObject`.

 By using a singleton we have completely frozen that piece of functionality into the feature and it can never be changed.
 That feature, no matter how it is run, whether in a preview, simulator, device or test, will _always_ use the same instance of the analytics client, which means making a real network request to send real data to our analytics backend.
 We have absolutely no ability to swap out that client for something that _doesn't_ track analytics for certain situations.